leoj3n/donejs-plugin-bootstrap/src/components/navbar/navbar.md

 @parent my-app
 @module {can.Component} my-app/bootstrap/navbar <bootstrap-navbar>

-A short description of the bootstrap-navbar component
+The bootstrap-navbar component implements a Bootstrap navbar.

 @signature `<bootstrap-navbar>`

 @body

 ## Use